EGI-Federation/documentation/content/en/users/cvmfs/_index.md

 ---
 title: "Content Distribution"
 type: docs
-linkTitle: "CVMFS"
 weight: 130
 description: >
-  Documentation for Content Managers of the CVMFS Stratum-0 instance at RAL
+  Documentation for Content Managers of the CVMFS Stratum-0 instance
 ---

 ## Overview

-This page is about the CVMFS service at RAL.
+This page is about the CVMFS service operated for EGI by RAL.

 The CernVM-File System (CVMFS) provides a scalable, reliable and low-maintenance software distribution service.
 It was developed to assist High Energy Physics